Shingles is an infection of a nerve and the surrounding skin, which results in an extremely painful, itchy rash on one side of your body.

 It's possible to get shingles more than once – but incredibly rare to get it more than twice.

-No, but you can catch chickenpox from a person with shingles if you haven't had it before – so do take care, particularly when you're around someone with open blisters.
+Shingles is not contagious, but you can catch chickenpox from a person with shingles if you haven't had it before – so do take care, particularly when you're around someone with open blisters.
 Never share towels, flannels or cloths.

 Aside from having had chickenpox, what are the main risk factors for shingles?